Microsoft TechNet

-This topic describes services and the Application Integration Framework (AIF) enhancements in Microsoft Dynamics AX 2012 for system administrators.
-For information about what's new for developers, see What's New: Services and AIF for Developers in Microsoft Dynamics AX 2012.
-For more information about the features described in this topic, see the Microsoft Dynamics AX Technical Library.
+This topic describes services and the enhancements to Application Integration Framework (AIF) in Microsoft Dynamics AX 2012 that provide benefits to system administrators.
+For information about new features for developers, see What's New: Services and AIF for Developers in Microsoft Dynamics AX 2012.
+For more information about the features that are described in this topic, see the Microsoft Dynamics AX Technical Library.

 This section describes new features and enhancements in Microsoft Dynamics AX 2012.